marcelhoffs/input-switcher/README.md

 *G = always 0x00*

 So C is specific to the device.
 In my case 09 is for the MX Keys keyboard and 0A for the MX Anywhere 3 mouse.
 This will probably be different in your case.

+> ⚠️ If you are having issues getting commands to work on one Windows computer that you extracted from Solaar on another computer, the device number (B) may be different on the different receivers, especially if you have reused a receiver from a different device set.
+Physically swap the receivers to each computer during testing to verify the numbering.

 So in conclusion this is what you have to put in your bat (on Windows) and shell script (on Linux):

 **On Windows**